carloscdante/certichallenge/README.md

-# Boilerplate
+# Certi challenge

-### This is a boilerplate for node.js projects.
-Everytime I start a new project I clone this repo.
+### This is the internship challenge for CERTI.
+It is an implementation of a REST api to manage users and permissions.